top of page

 Virtual Becoming a Next-Gen Science Teacher (V-BNGST)

-The fully virtual version of BNGST, Virtual Becoming a Next Gen Science Teacher (V-BNGST) is as collaborative and interactive as its in-person counterpart.
-As in the in-person pathway, teachers are immersed in doing science as adult learners for portions of the session.
+Virtual Becoming a Next Gen Science Teacher (V-BNGST) is a collaborative, interactive course.
+Teachers are immersed in doing science as adult learners for portions of the session.
 Science materials are sent directly to participants.
-(See BNGST above for more information.)
+Teachers learn how to apply the tools and principles they engaged with during the science portion to their own classroom, to engage all learners.

 • Target audience: PreK-12 teachers, coaches, district science leaders, informal educators